bwsw/cloudstack-ui/config-guide.md

 ### Custom Compute Offering Parameters
 Allows you to specify default values and limits for custom compute offering hardware parameters in VM creation.
-By default, all compute offerings have a minimum restrictions of "1" CPU number, "1000" CPU speed, "512" memory and the maximum values are not limited, default values are equal to minimum restrictions.
+By default, all compute offerings have the minimum restrictions of "1" CPU number, "1000" CPU speed, "512" memory and the maximum values are not limited, default values are equal to minimum restrictions.

 For example,